IremErturk/dtc-mlops-capstone-project/infrastructure/README.md

 Enable the access_key_id and secret_access_key in your terminal and run terraform commands on the terminal as follows.

 Caution::: The creation of AWS resources requires resource creations in two different step.
-- Step 1: Create AWS S3 bucket and corresponding resources to setup bucket versioning, encryprition, etc. Use the `bb17213` hash code of
+- Step 1: Create AWS S3 bucket and corresponding resources to setup bucket versioning, encryprition, etc. Use the `bb17213` git commit hash.
 - Step 2: Create remaining resources and also set-up the s3 as terraform backend.